oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

  - [Kubernetes](#generic-kubernetes-target) (named `k8s`)

 You can define a new or extended target environment with a new `target-name` in the above location, or using a [Custom configuration]({{< relref "/userguide/tools-config/custom_config.md" >}}) directory, such as `$WDT_CUSTOM_CONFIG/target/<my-target-name>/target.json`.

+You can customize existing template files for specific environments.
+The recommended method is to copy the original template to a custom configuration directory as described above, such as `$WDT_CUSTOM_CONFIG/target/<target-name>/model.yaml`.
+The copied file can then be edited as needed, while maintaining the original for reference.

 Here is an example of a target environment file:
 ```